ioccc-src/winner/faq.md

 <div id="forced_warnings">
 <div id="warnings">
-### Q: Are there any compiler warnings that I should not worry about?
+### Q 2.2: Are there any compiler warnings that I should not worry about?
 </div>
 </div>